Home Assistant Integration

 - Select the desired device

-- Navigate to Settings / Configuration
+- Navigate to Configuration → Communication Options

-- Enable "Home Assistant Support"
+- Under Configuration, enable the "Home Assistant Support" option

 Sensors